 The development of Chinese astrology is connected to that of astronomy.
 Chinese astrology was elaborated during the Zhou dynasty (1046–256 BC) and flourished during the Han Dynasty (2nd century BC to 2nd century AD).

-Dating back to more than four thousand years, Chinese Astrology would grant its birth to the Yellow Emperor, the legendary Huang Ti.
+Dating back to more than 4,000 years, Chinese Astrology would grant its birth to the Yellow Emperor, the legendary Huang Ti.